Die4Ever/starcraft-2-randomizer/README.md

 This is an extension mod that randomizes the stats of units for StarCraft 2 multiplayer.
 It's like a random balance patch generator!
 Now you can blame your losses on RNG!
 See if you can find a seed more balanced than the real game.
 Works for 1v1, 2v2, FFA, etc. We now also support [Crowd Control](https://crowdcontrol.live/guides/SC2Randomizer)!

+I'm renaming this to "Balance Patch Randomizer" soon.

 ## Trailer

 <a href="https://www.youtube.com/watch?v=gb_XERKBfJE" target="_blank">